ctyeong/CH-Rand/README.md

 # Training

-Training is learning
+Training is performed on a deep-network classifier to differentiate channel-randomised images from the images without manipulation.
 For training, you need:
-- Dataset
+1. Dataset
-- Config File
+1. Config File

 ## Dataset
 In this tutorial, we assume that [Riseholme-2021](https://github.com/ctyeong/Riseholme-2021) &mdash; the large image dataset for strawberry anomaly detection available [here](https://github.com/ctyeong/Riseholme-2021)